OXID-eSales/graphql-base-module/docs/architecture.rst

             ├── Category.php
             └── RelationService.php

-The folders in the ``src`` direcotory are the contexts in which we are working.
+The folders in the ``src`` directory are the contexts in which we are working.
 All models currently have a `Shared` context and then a context for every entity we need to expose via the GraphQL API.

 Controller
 ----------

-The sole purpose of the controller is to be a slim layer to translate from the incomming HTTP request to our business logic.
-As we are using `GraphQLite <https://graphqlite.thecodingmachine.io/docs/3.0/features.html>`_ and `graphql-php <https://webonyx.github.io/graphql-php/>`_ our controller don't need any kind of validation, as all this is done in those libraries.
-This on the other hand is based on the controller methods using the correct type hints.
+The sole purpose of the controller is to be a slim layer which translates from the incomming HTTP request to our business logic.
+As we are using `GraphQLite <https://graphqlite.thecodingmachine.io/docs/3.0/features.html>`_ and `graphql-php <https://webonyx.github.io/graphql-php/>`_ our controllers don't need any kind of validation, as all this is done in those libraries.
+This on the other hand is relying on the controller methods to use the correct type hints.

 So most controllers look like this example